Tuning LLMs with Contrastive Alignment Instructions for Machine Translation in Unseen, Low-resource Languages: Evaluation and Analysis

 \subsection{BLOOMZ+24 Results}

 Tab.~\ref{tab:res1} shows the scores for the unmodified BLOOMZ models, as well as BLOOMZ+24 under MTInstruct, AlignInstruct, and the three distinct curricula.
 Non-trivial improvements in all metrics were evident for BLOOMZ+24 under MTInstruct.
 This suggests that MTInstruct can induce translation capabilities in unseen languages.
 Applying AlignInstruct and MTInstruct via the curricula further showed better scores than the baselines, suggesting the role of AlignInstruct as complementing MTInstruct.
 Align$\rightarrow$MT was an exception, performing similarly to MTInstruct.
-This may indicate AlignInstruct's complementarity depends on its cadence relative to MTInstruct in a curriculum.
+This may indicate the effect of AlignInstruct depends on its cadence relative to MTInstruct in a curriculum.

 Superior OPUS and Flores scores under the xx$\rightarrow$en direction were evident, compared to the reverse direction, en$\rightarrow$xx.
 This suggests that our treatments induced understanding capabilities more than generative ones.
 This may be attributed to the fact that BLOOMZ had significant exposure to English, and that we used English-centric corpora.
 Finally, we noted the inferior performance of Flores than OPUS.
-This speaks to the challenge of instilling translation abilities in unseen languages when dealing with the out-of-domain MT task.
+This speaks to the challenge of instilling out-of-domain translation abilities in unseen languages.
 Our future work will focus on enhancing the domain generalization capabilities of LLM fine-tuning in MT tasks.

 Moreover, we reported the language-wise scores in Tab.~\ref{bloom+24}.
 Specifically, in the ``en-xx'' direction, 11 languages showed statistically significant~\cite{koehn-2004-statistical} improvements, and only 2 decreased significantly.
 In the ``xx-en'' direction, the improvements were more pronounced, with 18 languages improving significantly (most by over 1 BLEU point) and 3 decreasing significantly.
 The average improvement for ``en-xx'' was 0.74, which was substantial, especially given the limited volume of parallel data available for each language.
 The smaller average increase in ``xx-en'' can be attributed to a large decrease in one language (gd), likely due to limited training data (which can be potentially addressed with oversampling).
 The significantly enhanced performance in most individual languages underscores the effectiveness of our proposed methods.